-I know what your all thinking…How could I just pick 7 books to read for the rest of my life?
+I know what your all thinking…How could I just pick 7 Spectacular Books to read for life?
 I know…but these are my absolute favs.
 This is a multi genre list and these are the books that I find myself recommending to family and friends time and again.

 A Game Of Thrones – by George.
 M. M. Martin